Phuket Gay Travel

 My number one suggestion for cooling off in the heat during your explorations in Old Phuket Town is to have a drink at Thalang Café, an impressively stylish bar with indoor and outdoor seating.
 The drinks are delicious.
 This is the perfect place to spend an hour with friends enjoying the wonderful interior finishes and thoughtful design.

 The flavors I experienced here were like nothing else.
 I was also a newbie to Vietnamese food, and they showed me the proper way to eat everything.
-Absolutely incredible service and a beautiful interior, I highly recommend!
+Absolutely incredible service and a beautiful interior.

 Phuket Gay Bars

-Paradise Complex is the main center of gay bars in Patong Beach, Phuket.
+Paradise Complex is the main center of Phuket gay bars.
 There are many gay bars and small gay clubs along this street, all of which you can check out in one or two nights.

 Boat Bar & Zagg Club